oXide0/oXide0/README.md

 # 💫 About Me:
-Hello 🖐<br>I'm Nazar!<br>I'm a frontend developer studying at the Technical University of Košice.<br>I am developing in the direction of web development, studying modern technologies.
+👋 Hello there!
+I'm Nazar, a passionate developer currently studying at the Technical University of Košice 🎓.
+By day, I craft captivating user experiences as a frontend developer at Everlution Software 💻.

+🌱 I'm deeply interested in the ever-evolving realm of web development, constantly seeking to expand my skills and delve deeper into the intricacies of building for the web.
+From crafting responsive layouts to optimizing performance, I thrive on the challenges and possibilities that web development offers.

+🚀 Let's connect and collaborate on exciting projects that push the boundaries of web development together!
+Whether it's building sleek interfaces or diving into the latest frameworks and technologies, I'm eager to learn and grow alongside the vibrant developer community.
+Reach out, and let's create something awesome! 🌟

 ## 🌐 Socials: